VLDG2712/YT2MP3Sharp/README.md

     Disclaimer:

         -  !
-I don't recommend downloading copyrighted material with it, USE AT YOUR OWN RISK !
+I don't recommend downloading copyrighted material with it, USE AT YOUR OWN RISK. !

         -  !
-For Entertainment and Educational purposes only !
+For Entertainment and Educational purposes only. !

         -  !
-Feel Free to Edit the code and Publish !
+Feel Free to Edit the code and Publish. !

 Copyright (c) 2024, Constantinesei Vlad (VLDG2712)